padam56/Foundations-of-Data-Science/README.md

 # Foundations-of-Data-Science

-This repository contains the theoretical summary of concepts and practical implementation of the topics covered in the course I did on **Foundations of Data Science** from [**PadhAI - One Fourth Labs.**](https://padhai.onefourthlabs.in/courses/data-science)
+This repository contains the theoretical summary of concepts and practical implementation of the topics covered in the course I did on **Foundations of Data Science** from [**PadhAI - One Fourth Labs.**](https://padhai.onefourthlabs.in/courses/data-science) taught by IIT Madras faculty.

 ![PadhAI](Images/padhai.png)